ornl-epics/pvws/Readme.md

 Development Status
 ==================

-Uses slightly modified copy of Phoebus core-pv:
+Uses slightly modified copy of Phoebus core-pv without Phoebus's preference handling.

- * Builds with Java 8, not depending on Java 9+, yet
- * Allow use without Phoebus's preference handling

 TODO:

- * Move to Java 11, then use Phoebus core-pv "as is" with PVA, MQTT support
+ * Use Phoebus core-pv "as is" with PVA, MQTT support